Catalyzing startup’s stories that push forward positive global narratives.

 The Fourth Industrial Revolution is the upcoming/current one.

 The power of propaganda and the power of myth will become self evident.
 We will be able to craft entire worlds and experiences.
-We will be able to EXPERIENCE thought experiments in full form which will bring new moral truths in full form in the global consciousness.
-Status is about to become redefined.
+We will be able to EXPERIENCE thought experiments in new ways and better deal with atrocities in happening around the world in real time.

 - Artificial Intelligence.
 Advanced artificial narrow intelligence and artificial general intelligence will be the steam and electricity of the Fourth Industrial Revolution, allowing for a lot of what we're soon to be capable of.
 Indeed, my honest opinion is that without digital computing and narrow artificial intelligence, we as a technological civilization would have stagnated around 1970 much the same way we could have stagnated in the 1800s without steam power.
 On its own, AGI almost certainly means the Singularity, a revolution so far beyond anything we've ever seen in the history of life on this planet that it'd essentially begin a new epoch of the universe itself.
 Of course, that's IF the Kurzweilian Singularity proves true.
 The sheer range of changes that will come from artificial general intelligence is so absolute that I'd undermine this whole post if I listed them here.
 This— is— the Fourth Industrial Revolution.